Election-Tech-Initiative/electionguard/docs/overview/Roadmap.md

     * Establish publishing pattern
     * First target will be [Windows 10 / UWP][windows-universal-application-guide]

-??? todo  "A consistent, efficient set of data interfaces across the ElectionGuard, C++, and Python repos"
+??? done  "A consistent, efficient set of data interfaces across the ElectionGuard, C++, and Python repos"

     * Data serialization using [Protobuf][protobuf-source] for input/output/data consistency across `electionguard-cpp` and `electionguard-python`
     * Restructuring ballot and device aggregation to better support audits and scalability in general